speedandfunction/RecordLib/docs/pages/developing.rst

 Credentials for the default admin will show up in the compose logs.

 Visit `localhost:3000` to see the site.
+Unfort

 Do everything locally